Ed Moses (physicist)

 Ed Moses (left) shows a model of an ignition target to U.S. Department of Energy Secretary Steven Chu.

-Edward Moses is an American physicist and is the former president of the Giant Magellan Telescope Organization.
-He is a past principal associate director for the National Ignition Facility & Photon Science Directorate, where he led the California-based NIF, the largest experimental science facility in the US and the world's most energetic laser, that hopes to demonstrate the first feasible example of usable nuclear fusion.
+Edward I. Moses is an American engineer, technologist, technology executive, and major project manager, whose career has focused on high-power laser systems, inertial confinement fusion, large-scale scientific facilities, and the commercialization of advanced technologies.
+He is the founder and chief executive officer of Longview Fusion Energy Systems.
+He is the former president of the Giant Magellan Telescope Organization.
+He is a past principal associate director for the National Ignition Facility & Photon Science Directorate, where he led the California-based National Ignition Facility (NIF), the largest experimental science facility in the US and the world's most energetic laser.